mattermost/mattermost-load-test-ng/docs/local_loadtest.md

 In order to run the [`coordinator`](coordinator.md) a [Prometheus](https://prometheus.io/docs/introduction/overview/) server needs to be running and correctly [configured](https://docs.mattermost.com/deployment/metrics.html) for the target Mattermost instance.
-Before starting the [`coordinator`](coordinator.md), the default configuration file `config/coordinator.default.json` should also be copied and modified accordingly.
-Its documentation can be found [here](coordinator_config.md).

 ### Start the load-test agent API server